8 basic steps from unpacking to autonomous drive/flight

 What is checked?

-The fact of movement does break tracking.
-There could be whatever reasons: in static, a cover didn’t block, but with a moving object, you close a lid, it blocks the ultrasound path and tracking as a result; or while moving, the mobile beacon falls due to vibration, etc. – there could be many unforeseen things
+The fact of movement breaks tracking.
+There could be various reasons: in static, a cover didn’t block, but with a moving object, you close a lid, it blocks the ultrasound path and tracking as a result; or while moving, the mobile beacon falls due to vibration, etc. – there could be many unforeseen things

 Step 4: Move the mobile object remotely controlled

 It is time to control your mobile object and see the tracking remotely.
 At this stage, some cases are already complete.
 For example, basic tracking of people or forklifts is done already – there is nothing remotely controlled.
-In Step 3, you have checked that everything works, and you can jump over.
+In Step 3, you have checked that everything works, so you can skip to Step 4.
 But for something autonomous (robots, AGVs, drones, boats, etc.), you still need to check that the remote controls don’t interfere with the tracking system.

 What is checked?

 Well, potentially, multiple things.
-Usually: telemetry/remote radio control doesn’t interfere, and that full-blown power consumption by the drone’s motors doesn’t produce too much noise on the power supply lines and other interference due to sparks, wind, vibration, or something similar.
-In Step 3, the mobile object was slow-speed, cautious, etc. Now, you are checking all conditions the mobile object must experience but still remotely controlled – nothing automatic just yet.
+Usually, telemetry/remote radio control doesn’t interfere, and the drone’s motors’ full-blown power consumption doesn’t produce much noise on the power supply lines or cause other interference from sparks, wind, vibration, or similar sources.
+In Step 3, the mobile object was slow and cautious.
+Now, you are checking all conditions the mobile object must experience, but still remotely controlled – nothing automatic just yet.

 Step 4: Move the mobile object remotely controlled